ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 100
 ```

-If any non-zero values are returned, **you must** complete the manual migration procedure, automatic migration will be prevented and *you must* follow the Manual Migration Procedure detailed further down the page.
+If any non-zero values are returned, **you must** complete the manual migration procedure, automatic migration will be prevented and *you must* follow the [Manual Migration Procedure](#manual-migration-procedure).

 #### Automatic Migration Procedure